20+ Small Kitchen Ideas on a Budget

 6. Select Streamlined Kitchen Cabinets

-You can choose cabinets that feature a sleek design with clean lines and shiny surfaces.
-Consider handleless cabinets or those with built-in handles to create a neat and clutter-free appearance.
-These space-saving options not only make your kitchen look larger but also eliminate the risk of accidentally bumping into knobs.
+You can select cabinets with a sleek design that showcases clean lines and shiny surfaces.
+Consider handleless cabinets or those with built-in handles to achieve a tidy and uncluttered look.
+These space-saving options not only make your kitchen appear larger but also reduce the risk of accidentally bumping into knobs.

 7. Add a Skylight or a Bigger Window